Ingredients

 - Sesame

-Ingredients are used to build recipes.
+Recipes are built from ingredients.
 A recipe line can contain:- An ingredient

 - Quantity per portion